zerow02/Bank/README.md

                                               BANK OF IIITL

+ This is a simple project which simulates the working of a bank and an ATM.
+This was a group project created for our Advanced Programming Language subject.

+ The project code is mainly in Java and has used MySql as the database.
+The database has been connected to using JDBC .

+ This also applies java socket programming to generate and OTP and an email for every transaction made.
+This makes the overall process more secure.

   Requirements to run the project :-

 1.The user needs to have a MySQL environment set up.
 The database changes that our project makes are reflected on a table which is present in a Mysql Database.